 \subsection{Redshift accuracy as a function of brightness}

 We have demonstrated that the majority of faint and bright galaxies live in the same color-space, with similar SEDs.
 However, to be able to calibrate the \emph{WFIRST} sample with the C3R2 sample it is important to test for redshift accuracy as a function of brightness.
-Extra spectroscopy per cell is needed if the redshift bias gets much larger as we include more faint galaxies to the SOM cell.
+Extra spectroscopy per cell is needed if the redshift scatter gets much larger as we include more faint galaxies to the SOM cell.

-In Figure \ref{fig:violin} we test for redshift accuracy by simulating galaxies with similar SEDs at different brightnesses and measuring their redshifts.
-In this test, we chose a SOM cell with $specz=1.28$ having both faint and bright galaxies (4 $riz<25$ and 3 fainter than this threshold) mapped to it.
-For each galaxy we generated 1000 similar SEDs within their uncertainties at each band.
-We measure the redshift of each simulated SED using the SED fitting code \textsc{LePhare} (\citealt{Arnouts1999}, \citealt{Ilbert2006}).
-The middle panel of Figure \ref{fig:violin} shows the distribution of redshifts for simulated galaxies in different bins of riz magnitude.
-This figure shows that moving to fainter magnitudes, the fraction of wrong redshift assignments gets significantly larger, as seen from the second peak in the distribution.
+In top panels of Figure \ref{fig:violin} we test for redshift accuracy as a function of brightness by simulating galaxies with similar SEDs at different brightnesses and measuring their redshifts.
+In this test, we chose a SOM cell with $specz=1.28$ having both faint and bright galaxies (4 $riz<25$ and 3 fainter than this threshold) from the lensing sample mapped to it.
+For each of these galaxy we generated 1000 similar SEDs within their uncertainties at each band.
+We measure the redshift of each simulated SED using the SED fitting code \textsc{LePhare} (\citealt{Arnouts1999}, \citealt{Ilbert2006}) as well as using the SOM (i.e. SOMz).
+The middle panel of Figure \ref{fig:violin} shows the distribution of photometric redshifts for simulated galaxies in different bins of riz magnitude.
+This panel shows that moving to fainter magnitudes, the fraction of wrong redshift assignments gets significantly larger, as seen from the second peak in the distribution.
 The blue vertical lines on the violin plots, representing the 1 sigma value of redshift distributions, are larger than allowed for redshift calibration in each cell.
-Therefore, SED fitting codes will not be able to provide the bias value required for the fainter subsamples.
-However, as we show in the right panel of Figure \ref{fig:violin}, if the color-redshift relation from the SOM is used to measure the redshifts (SOMz), the scatter significantly decrease.
+Therefore, SED fitting codes will not be able to provide the redshift uncertainty required for the fainter subsamples.
+However, as we show in the right panel of Figure \ref{fig:violin}, if the color-redshift relation from the SOM is used to measure the redshifts (SOMz), the scatter significantly decreases.
 SOMz is measured by mapping the simulated galaxies to the SOM.
 As can be seen from this figure, there is no bias in the median redshifts with brightness when using the SOM method and the dispersions are also of the order ($\sim 0.04$) allowed by the SOM calibration technique.